 Meeting Sensory Needs in the General Education Classroom: A research-based approach

 Can students’ sensory needs be met in the general education classroom without frequent trips to the hallway or needing one-on-one time with an aide?
 Our research shows that a classroom-based approach is not only possible but highly effective!
 In this 2-hour webinar, you will find out how to easily implement this approach in your own classroom or in the classrooms of the schools you serve as a therapist.
-This course is also available in an OT webinar package.
+This course is included with the School-Based OT: Beyond the Basics Webinar Package.

 - Identify the roles of “brain breaks” and “sensory breaks.”